Camcan/phase-0-handbook/phase-0-prerequisites.md

 - [Code Academy](http://www.codecademy.com/learn) To get started learning Javascript, Ruby and or CSS/HTML **free**
 - [Try Git](https://www.codeschool.com/courses/try-git) Git is the main tool you will use everyday and takes quite sometime to understand.
 Get started early with this course **free**
 - [Git Branching](http://pcottle.github.io/learnGitBranching/) Once you have the basics down, get more familiar with git branching **free**
-- [CS 50: Harvard Intro to Computer Science Course Interesting](https://cs50.harvard.edu/)Interesting and accessible lectures - great for students who want to know more about basic Computer Science. **free**
+- [CS 50: Harvard Intro to Computer Science Course Interesting](https://cs50.harvard.edu/) Interesting and accessible lectures - great for students who want to know more about basic Computer Science. **free**
 - [Discover Dev Tools](https://www.codeschool.com/courses/discover-devtools) Chrome DevTools can sharpen your dev process optimize your workflow to make life easier. **free**
 - [Try Ruby](https://www.codeschool.com/courses/try-ruby) Learn the basic building blocks of Ruby, all in the browser. **free**